Schramm's formula and the Green's function for multiple SLE: Martingale observables as CFT correlation functions

 In what follows, we briefly summarize how we used these ideas to arrive at the explicit expressions (\ref{Pdef}) and (\ref{GGdef}) for the Schramm probability $P(z, \xi)$ and the Green's function $\GG(z, \xi^1, \xi^2)$, respectively.
 We refer to \cite{KM2013, AKM} for an introduction to the underlying CFT framework and we will use notation from these references.
 Since the discussion is purely motivational, we make no attempt in this section to be complete or rigorous.
 This is in contrast to the other sections of the paper which are rigorous.
 Indeed, we shall only use the results of this section as guesses for solutions to be studied more closely later on.

-Consider a system of two commuting SLEs started from $(\xi^1, \xi^2) \in \R^2$.
-If $\lambda_1(t)$ and $\lambda_2(t)$ denote the growth speeds of the two curves, the evolution of the system is described by equations (\ref{multiplegtdef}) and (\ref{multiplexidef}).
-In the language of \cite{KM2013}, the presence of two commuting SLE curves in $\mathbb{H}$ started from $\xi^1$ and $\xi^2$ corresponds to the insertion of the operator
+Consider a system of two multiple SLEs started from $(\xi^1, \xi^2) \in \R^2$.
+If $\lambda_1$ and $\lambda_2$ denote the growth speeds of the two curves, the evolution of the system is described by equations (\ref{multiplegtdef}) and (\ref{multiplexidef}).
+In the language of \cite{KM2013}, the presence of two multiple SLE curves in $\mathbb{H}$ started from $\xi^1$ and $\xi^2$ corresponds to the insertion of the operator

 where $V_{\star,(b)}^{i\sigma}(z)$ denotes a rooted vertex field inserted at $z$ (see \cite{KM2013}, p.
 96) and the parameter $b$ satisfies the relation

 Notice that we define $a=2/\kappa$ while \cite{KM2013} defines ``$a$'' by $\sqrt{2/\kappa}$.
 The framework of \cite{KM2013} (or rather an extension of this framework to the case of multiple curves \cite{AKM}) suggests that if $\{z_j\}_1^n \subset \C$ are points and $\{X_j\}_1^n$ are fields satisfying certain properties, then the correlation function